Azerbaijan–Syria relations: Tourism

+The citizens of Azerbaijan can obtain a 15-day visa on arrival at the border with Syria.

 Humanitarian assistance

 On 7–18 December 2015, with the financial support of the International Development Agency of the Republic of Azerbaijan (AIDA) and the organization of the Embassy of the Republic of Azerbaijan in Jordan, humanitarian aid was distributed to 400 Syrian families settled in Jordan, including food and health products.